theUncanny/edna/src/note-help.md

 The real power is in implementing your own functions.

-To do it create `edna.my.functions` note:
+To do it create `edna: my functions` note:
 - context menu: `Run`, `Create your own functions`
 - or command palette: `Create your own functions`